Advising on the sale of Ingram Hawkins and Nock to the Aston Lark Group

 Under the direction of the four directors, MRDB now employs 60 staff in its Dove Valley headquarters and has delivered astounding year-on-year sales growth, from the pre-management buy-out level of £0.9m to over £23m last year.

-To ensure continued rapid growth of the business, the team decided to undertake a buy-in management buy-out to supplement their extensive industry experience with the broader commercial knowledge and expertise of a new chairman, experienced non-executive director and international funding partner.
+To ensure the continued rapid growth of the business, the team decided to undertake a buy-in management buy-out to supplement their extensive industry experience with the broader commercial knowledge and expertise of a new chairman, experienced non-executive director and international funding partner.

 Smith Cooper Corporate Finance worked with the existing management team to find the best partners to join the firm, subsequently introducing Keith Fleming as chairman and Steve Thornhill as a non-executive director.